-Washington State is represented in the Oil Spill Task Force by the Department of Ecology’s Spill Prevention, Preparedness and Response Program.
-The mission of the Program is to protect Washington’s environment, public health, and safety through a comprehensive spill prevention, preparedness, and response program.
-It focuses on prevention of oil spills to Washington waters and land, as well as planning for a rapid, aggressive, and well-coordinated response to oil and hazardous substance spills whenever they occur.
+The Department of Ecology’s Spill Prevention, Preparedness, and Response (Spills) Program represents Washington State in the Oil Spill Task Force.
+The mission of the Spills Program is to protect, preserve, and restore Washington’s environment.
+We focus on preventing oil spills to Washington’s waters and land, and planning for and delivering a rapid, aggressive, and well-coordinated response to oil and hazardous substance spills wherever they occur.

 Spill prevention, Preparedness, and Response Program

 Vessels, pipelines, and rail transport more than 20 billion gallons of oil through Washington State by each year.
 Washington is home to ports that handle significant international and domestic shipping trade and Washington is a major oil refining state.The Spills Program takes pride in adapting to shifting economic trends, legislative direction, and public demands.
 We engage in legislative work to adapt and maintain our regulatory framework that guides our spill prevention, preparedness, and response standards and requirements.

 The Spills Program works directly with the oil and maritime industries, tribes, the public, and non-profit groups to prevent oil spills from vessels, railroads, pipelines, and oil handling facilities.
 We believe the best solutions for oil spill prevention require a collective effort with our regulated community.
 Our focus is on human procedural and organizational factors and we work to identify the best available technologies and practices needed to prevent oil spills.